 “Leadership is recognising what you do not know – what perspectives can be brought to the table to bring knowledge that you do not have – it is open, inclusive and values and respects all perspectives equally.
 Leadership brokers knowledge – it is always learning and co-learning, rather than being the font of all wisdom.
 Leadership is curious, responsive and reflective - it recognizes patterns and sees connections and acts and engages on multiple levels.”

-Katherine Watson - Director, European Cultural Foundation and Cultural Leader in Residence, Research Master Cultural Leadership
+Katherine Watson - former Director, European Cultural Foundation and Cultural Leader in Residence, Research Master Cultural Leadership

 The master Cultural Leadership is a cooperative endeavour of several departments within the Faculty of Arts of the University of Groningen.
 Its teaching staff includes professors from Roma Tre, our Italian partner university, and Katherine Watson, our Cultural Leader in Residence.